shuangzsy/Splitsmart/README.md

 ## Current features
 * User auth
 * Demo user
-* Add expenses and split evenly
+* Add expenses and split evenly or paied all by one party
-* All expenses
+* All expenses details show page
+* User activities

 ## Future features
 * add mutiple user in a expense
-* have mutiple split options
+* have mutiple split options (customized the split percentage)
-* have activity page for the user activites